 Flexible Spending Accounts allow employees to set aside funds into an account(s) and reimburse themselves for certain qualified expenses not covered by their medical, dental or vision plans.
 The amount that is set aside reduces current taxable income and increases spendable, take home pay.

 To Find Out More about flexible spending accounts, follow the links below:

-healthcare or dependent care enrollment/change form or transit-parking enrollment/change form.
+healthcare/dependent care/parking enrollment/change form .
 Open enrollment happens annually, usually in November with a January 1 effective date.
 Qualifying Event examples include but are not limited to marriage, divorce, birth or family member loss of coverage.
 Once enrolled, payroll deductions will be in effect until the end of the year.
 Employees must reenroll annually during open enrollment.

 How to Submit Claims for Reimbursement

 New claim procedure beginning January 1 - Go to takecareWageWorks.com and log in to your account, select the "Request Payment" option to create a PayMeBack claim form.
 When you fax or email claims, be sure to keep the original claim form and receipts for your records.
 If mailing claims, make sure you keep the originals and send copies of the claim form and supporting receipts.